fernandoaraujo23/SellBoargames-ExecutivePresentation/README.md

 # Sell Boardames - Executive Presentation

 ## Introduction
-After carrying out the development of the main project, I am using these analyzes to demonstrate my analytical side.
+After carrying out the development of the main project, I am using these analyses to demonstrate my analytical side.
 The focus of this project is to show a little of my ability to compile and analyze data, obtain insights, and prepare a high-level presentation about these insights, supporting each conclusion obtained with data